Order of service

 The Greeting

-Grace, mercy and peace from God our Father and the Lord Jesus Christ be with you and also with you.
+Grace, mercy and peace from God our Father and the Lord Jesus Christ be with you

 Amen.